Video game actors' union calls for strike against 'League of Legends'

 SAG-AFTRA has accused Formosa of interfering with protections that allow performers to form or join a union and prevent those performers from being discriminated against — a move the union called “egregious violations of core tenets of labor law.”

-Formosa and Riot Games, the developer of “League of Legends,” did not immediately respond to a request for comment.
+“We want to be clear: Since becoming a union project five years ago, ‘League of Legends’ has only asked Formosa to engage with union performers in the U.S. and has never once suggested doing otherwise,” Riot said in an emailed statement.
+“In addition, we’ve never asked Formosa to cancel a game that we’ve registered.”

-“It’s bad enough that Formosa and other companies are refusing to agree to the fair AI terms that have been agreed to by the film, television, streaming, and music industries, as well as more than 90 other game developers,” the union’s national executive director, Duncan Crabtree-Ireland, said in a statement.
-“To commit illegal unfair labor practices is beyond the pale and won’t be tolerated by SAG-AFTRA members.”
+SAG-AFTRA’s allegations are related to a non-Riot game, the game publisher said.

-SAG-AFTRA members must immediately stop providing covered services to “League of Legends,” the union said.
+The union said members must immediately stop providing covered services to “League of Legends."
 Until Tuesday, the game was one of several titles that remained unstruck.
-Formosa is a union signatory and provided voiceover services to “League of Legends,” according to SAG-AFTRA.
+Formosa is a union signatory.

 “League of Legends is a game of champions.
 Instead of championing the union performers who bring their immense talent and experience to beloved characters, decision-makers at Formosa have chosen to try to evade and abandon them," said Interactive Media Agreement Negotiating Committee Chair Sarah Elmaleh.
 “Such double-dealing is very disappointing from a longtime committed union signatory.”